 The (#11be)FILSR constructs a (Re)Association Response frame for FILS authentication per 9.3.3.6 (Association Response frame format) and 9.3.3.8 (Reassociation Response frame format).
 As with the (Re)Association Request frame, hash algorithms are used to generate the FILS Key Confirmation element and the specific hash algorithm depends on the negotiated AKM (see 9.4.2.23.3 (AKM suites)).

-The (#11be)FILSR constructs a Key Delivery element indicating the current GTK and GTK PN, and the current IGTK and IPN if management frame protection is enabled, and the current BIGTK and BIPN if beacon protection is enabled, and the current WIGTK and WIPN if WUR frame protection is enabled.
+The (#11be)FILSR constructs a Key Delivery element indicating the current GTK and GTK PN, and the current IGTK and IPN if management frame protection is enabled, and the current BIGTK and BIPN if beacon protection is enabled, and the current WIGTK and WIPN if WUR frame protection is enabled, and the current CIGTK and CIPN if control frame protection is negotiated.
 For non-MLO, the GTK is carried in a GTK KDE.
 The IGTK and IPN are carried in an IGTK KDE, the BIGTK and BIPN are carried in a BIGTK KDE, and the WIGTK and WIPN are carried in a WIGTK KDE.
-For MLO, the GTKs for all setup links are carried in MLO GTK KDEs, the IGTKs in MLO IGTK KDEs, and the BIGTKs in MLO BIGTK KDEs.
+For MLO, the GTKs for all setup links are carried in MLO GTK KDEs, the IGTKs in MLO IGTK KDEs, the BIGTKs in MLO BIGTK KDEs, and the CIGTKs in MLO CIGTK KDEs.
 The FILSR puts this element into the (Re)Association Response frame.

 (…existing texts…)

 TGmf Editor: Instruction: Modify 13.2.2 as follows: